lektorium-tutor/lekt/docs/configuration.rst

 Custom images
 *************

-- ``DOCKER_IMAGE_OPENEDX`` (default: ``"{{ DOCKER_REGISTRY }}overhangio/openedx:{{ TUTOR_VERSION }}"``)
+- ``DOCKER_IMAGE_OPENEDX`` (default: ``"{{ DOCKER_REGISTRY }}overhangio/openedx:{{ LEKT_VERSION }}"``)

 This configuration parameter defines the name of the Docker image to run for the lms and cms containers.
-By default, the Docker image tag matches the Tutor version it was built with.
+By default, the Docker image tag matches the Lekt version it was built with.

 - ``DOCKER_IMAGE_OPENEDX_DEV`` (default: ``"openedx-dev"``)

 This configuration paramater defines the name of the Docker image to run the development version of the lms and cms containers.
-By default, the Docker image tag matches the Tutor version it was built with.
+By default, the Docker image tag matches the Lekt version it was built with.

 - ``DOCKER_IMAGE_CADDY`` (default: ``"docker.io/caddy:2.4.6"``)